riyaarora65/udacity-azuredevops/flask-sklearn/README.md

 * Now run the command `make all` which will execute the makefile and all the test cases will run.

-* Next set up Github Actions in your repo by adding the yml file present in the repository.
+* Next set up Github Actions in your repo by adding the yml file present in the .github/workflows folder.

 * Go to Azure Deveops page and there integrate your github repo and create the azure pipeline for it.
-You can use the yaml file present in repo for it.
+You can use the azure-pipelines.yml  file present in the root directory for this purpose.

 * After successfully configuring Azure pipelines and github actions check that if you make any commit then the pipeline is triggered and it runs successfully.